dzx0010/Group_CID_7180_final_project/README.md

 pip install biopython
 pip install reportlab
 # 2 Download genome sequence
-1.you can download genomes sequence using script in part1
+Use Scripts in Part_1

+Welcome to our pipeline for analysis of COVID-19 sequences.

+We are starting with the file COVID_Seqs.csv as a reference for accession numbers.

+The first step will be to sort the accessions by country for comparison.
+SortCut_filter.sh will copy the location and accession data to a separate file, then copy out accessions from different countries.

+--------------outline version-----------
+Step 1
+Start with COVID_Seqs.csv
+Run SortCut_Filter.sh to separate seqs into lists of “location; accession” ($place_sorted.txt) --also splits up USA into sets of 100 randomized (USA_randsplit_aa)

+ls *_sorted* for reference

+Run Lines_to_commas.sh to convert location/accession lists to comma-separated lists for download use Ls DL* for reference

+Run Collect_seqs.sh and input name of your DL file to get fasta Ls -thor *.fasta to make sure it went through

+If size seems too big or small, check number of samples with: cat Other_seqs.fasta | grep ">" | wc –l

-2 Or download  all complete genomes with fasta format  and genbank data NC_045512.2.gb from NCBI: https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/virus?SeqType_s=Nucleotide&VirusLineage_ss=SARS-CoV-2,%20taxid:2697049&SLen_i=29000%20TO%2030000
+Step2: Or download  all complete genomes with fasta format and genbank data NC_045512.2.gb from NCBI: https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/virus?SeqType_s=Nucleotide&VirusLineage_ss=SARS-CoV-2,%20taxid:2697049&SLen_i=29000%20TO%2030000

 # 3 data preparation